Fqrina/Runnap-Repository/README.md

 # running_app

-A new Flutter project.
+My first flutter project

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. about making an app that is similar to strava about how it works.

 A few resources to get you started if this is your first Flutter project: